ljfranklin/k8s-pi/README.md

 The k8s cluster will live in LAN1 and all other machines (desktop, laptop, phone, etc) will live on LAN2.
 The Router acts a bridge, allowing machines in LAN1 to talk to machines in LAN2 and vice versa.

-Let's zoom into LAN1 to examine networking within the k8s cluster:
+Let's zoom into LAN1 to examine networking within the k8s cluster.
+Don't worry if you don't recognize all the terms immediately, we'll introduce them in the upcoming sections.

 ![alt text](https://storage.googleapis.com/ansible-assets/k8s-rpi-forwarding.png "Network Forwarding Diagram")